Sea Salt vs. Table Salt:16 Benefits, Side Effects & How to Use It

 FAQs

-1. What is the difference between sea salt and table salt?
+1. How does the flavor of sea salt differ from regular table salt?